-This memorandum describes: 1) a review of historical information relevant to identifying sites potentially contributing legacy sources of PCBs to the Spokane River, and 2) subsequent prioritization of those sites in terms of their providing a continuing PCB contribution to the river.
+This memorandum describes: 1) a review of historical information relevant to identifying sites potentially contributing legacy sources of PCBs to the Spokane Riverthat had either known PCBC contamination (as designated by Ecology) or historical activities that are associated with PCBs, and 2) subsequent prioritization of those sites in terms of their likelihood to currently contribute PCBs to the Spokane River providing a continuing PCB contribution to the river.
 The results of this review and prioritization are intended to help guide future Task Force activities.